chrisabedi/AnagramApi/README.md

 - `GET /anagrams/:word.json`:
   - Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
   - Supports an optional query param 'limit' that indicates the maximum number of results to return.
+- `GET /anagrams/largest`: Returns the anagrams with the most words
 - `DELETE /words/:word.json`: Deletes a single word from the data store.
 - `DELETE /words.json`: Deletes all contents of the data store.
+- `DELETE /words/remove/:word.json` Deletes a word and all of its anagrams

 ## Running the tests

+There is a testing class under `src/test/java/cabedi/` that verifies the routes are working as intended.
+Along with that, there is a ruby script that runs some more provided tests

 ### Prerequisites

 [Ruby](https://ruby-doc.org/)

 Tests for this system were provided in ruby scripts.
-In the you can execute them with the command
+They are found in `src/test/resources` and you can execute them with the command
 ```
 ruby anagram_test.rb
 ```

-### what do they test?
+#### what do they test?

 These tests test the endpoints response status as well as functionality of the web api